-This is getting to be a common occurrence and it’s making you hate your blog.
+Trouble is, this is getting to be a common occurrence.
+It’s making you hate your company’s blog.
 But you’re not alone.

-Many startups feel they need to blog continually.
+Many tech companies feel they need to blog continually.
 A regular blog habit is a great way to hone your writing skills and nail the voice that resonates with your target customers.

 But ‘regular’ doesn’t need to mean a daily posting schedule.
 You could just blog once a week and you’d still reap some benefits.